 Make Things Possible

-In nearly every industry, businesses can no longer operate without skilled, perceptive IT professionals to drive process and create connections.
-With the University of Wisconsin Bachelor of Science in Applied Computing, you can be the problem solver who makes things possible – for your company and your career.
+In nearly every industry, businesses can no longer operate without skilled, perceptive IT professionals to drive process, create connections, and solve business problems.
+With the University of Wisconsin Bachelor of Science in Applied Computing, a hands-on computer science program with a valuable focus on the business skills employers need, you can be the problem solver who makes things possible – for your company and your career.

-The UW Applied Computing program proves to employers that you have the tools required to solve their organization’s day-to-day technical and logistical issues.
-More importantly, it teaches you how to develop new technologies and participate in future tech innovation so you’ll know how to fix tomorrow’s problems, too.
+The UW Applied Computing program proves to employers that you have the tools required to solve their organization’s day-to-day technical and operational issues.
+More importantly, it teaches you how to develop new technologies and participate in future tech innovation so you’ll know how to fix tomorrow’s problems.